apache/datasketches-memory/README.md

 #### Building for a specific java version

-A build script named **compile-package-jar.sh** has been provided to package a JAR for a specific java version.
+A build script named **package-single-release-jar.sh** has been provided to package a JAR for a specific java version.
 This is necessary in cases where a developer is unable to install all the required versions of the JDK that are required as part of the Maven build.

 The build script performs the following steps:

 1. Sets up staging directories under **target/** for the package files
 2. Uses git commands to gather information about the current Git commit and branch
 3. Compiles java source tree
-4. Packages a JAR containing compiled sources together with the Manifest, Licence and Notice files
+4. Packages a JAR containing compiled sources together with the Manifest, License and Notice files
 5. Checks and tests the assembled JAR by using the API to access four different resource types

 The build script is located in the **tools/scripts/** directory and requires the following arguments: